Logo L&E Global

 Use and Limitations of Garden Leave

-In principle, garden leave is not a concept recognised under Dutch law.
+Basically, garden leave is not an acknowledged concept under Dutch law.
 Unilaterally releasing an employee of his/her duties without the employee’s consent, is prohibited.
 If an employee does not agree to a release, the employer can suspend the employee.
 However, the employer should be able to substantiate the reason behind the suspension and if a fair reason is not in place, the employee can claim reinstatement (even in Court).
-The main question is what a “good employer” would do in a similar situation.
+The main question is what a “good employer” would do in a comparable situation.
 If a good employer would have never reasonably given a release/suspension in this situation, it would be unlawful for the employer to do so.

 Any questions